cytoscape/cytoscape-manual/docs/Annotations.md

 ## Renaming Annotations

-Each annotation has a name that is displayed in the Annotations Panel.
+Each annotation has a name that is displayed in the Annotation Panel.
 These names are primarily for organizational purposes and do not affect how the annotation is displayed on the canvas.
-To rename an annotation double-click the annotation in the Annotations Panel and enter the new name.
+To rename an annotation double-click the annotation in the Annotation Panel and enter the new name.

 ## Editing Annotations

-To modify the properties of an annotation (eg, color, text) go to the Annotations panel, right click the annotation, and select **Modify Annotation...** in the context menu.
+To modify the properties of an annotation (eg, color, text) go to the Annotation panel, right click the annotation, and select **Modify Annotation...** in the context menu.

 ![modify_menu.png](_static/images/Annotations/modify_menu.png)